castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 17.md

 Cuthgart - village Elder, older

 **Fireseek 22, Starday, morning**  Torrential rain Making our way out of the tavern.
-On the Eastern side of town there is a large caravan bringing goods and supplies.
-(The Emerald Guild Corp.)
+On the Eastern side of town there is a large caravan bringing goods and supplies.  ([[NPCs#The Emerald Guild Corp]])
 - Might be willing to buy the warp beast pelt, but not for 8k
 - Could sell poison, but not in this region
 - Roy asking about a book about Blood Weed poison